acmignona/NetSec-Homelab-PiHole/README.md

 #### Alternative - Linux Host Manual DNS Configuration

+Run `sudo nmtui`.
+Select **edit a Connection**.
+Select your connection > edit.

+Set IPv4 configuration to Manual.
+Add DNS.
+Enter in PiHole IPv4 address.

+Disable then reactivae the connection.
+Quit.

 ### Step 4: Configure Pi-Hole
 To access the Pi-Hole web interface and configure it further, open a web browser and enter your Raspberry Pi's IP address followed by "/admin" (e.g., http://192.168.1.203/admin/).
 You'll be presented with the Pi-Hole dashboard, where you can manage settings, view statistics, and add custom blocklists.